Coherence via reiterated beam splitting: Coherent-state input

-Until this point, we have shown that the energy has to be equally distributed between the output modes in order to maximize coherence.
+Up to this point, we have shown that the energy has to be equally distributed between the output modes in order to maximize coherence.
 Thus, we can apply this consideration to any combination of beam splitters in order to optimize the resulting coherence.
-Here, we examine whether this optimal distribution can be achieved by two different arrays of beam splitters as shown in Figs. \ref{cascada1} and \ref{cascada2}).
+Here, we examine whether this optimal distribution can be achieved with the two different arrays of beam splitters shown in Figs. \ref{cascada1} and \ref{cascada2}.